collinhover/impactplusplus/README.md

 ####Ejecta, Cocoonjs, etc?
 Impact++ has been built from day one to be portable / wrappable to iOS, Android, Win8, etc. Tests are ongoing, but the library does nothing that should need special handling when porting or wrapping your game code for distribution as a mobile app.
 Please let us know if you find any issues!

+####Custom Settings
+    // edit the user config file at 'plusplus/config-user.js'
+	// then you can set values
+	// for any of the properties that appear in ig.CONFIG
+	// and they will automatically be merged
+	// over the base settings
+    ig.CONFIG_USER = {
+        // for example, one thing you'll probably want to set right away
+        // is your own logo (in base64) for the loader
+        LOADER_LOGO_SRC_MAIN: 'data:image/png;base64,...'
+    };

 ####Design Philosophy
 * _Modularity_ - code should be reusable whenever possible
 * _Parametrize_ - projects should be able to change settings without modifying the library
-* _Be device agnostic_ - do not rely on device specific functionality
-* _Be browser agnostic_ - do not rely on browser specific functionality
+* _Be agnostic_ - do not rely on device or browser specific functionality
 * _Consistency_ - the codebase should look like a cohesive whole
 * _Document_ - the codebase should be reasonably documented
-* _Minimal code churn_ - no one enjoys updating projects that rely on a library with a lot of churn

 ####Contributing
 We'd love it if you want to help make Impact++ better, so if you're interested take a look at [CONTRIBUTING](https://github.com/collinhover/impactplusplus/blob/master/CONTRIBUTING.md).